 Points not directly covered in the consultation document.

 Art Market Participants (AMPs)

-From our understanding, the consultation vis-a-vis the art market has been very focused on what could be seen as a traditional view of ‘art dealers’ and intermediaries.
+From our understanding, the consultation vis-à-vis the art market has been very focused on what could be seen as a traditional view of ‘art dealers’ and intermediaries.
 However, there are many living artists whose work sells for €10,000 and above, and who will be selling artwork directly to buyers.
-We have been asked a number of times if there any intention that artists will have to register as high value dealers art market participants?
+We have been asked a number of times if there is any intention that artists will have to register as art market participants?
 Guidance either way will be helpful.

 Is there a threshold for the number of transactions (over some time period) over €10,000 that will require the dealer to register as an AMP?
 Linked transactions will obviously have to be considered.

 In recent forums addressing the upcoming legislation we have heard a number of suggestions about how the location of a transaction will affect the CDD requirements.
 Examples – the CDD requirements will be those of the country where the transaction is taking place, or will follow similar rules to VAT MOSS, or will be the same as the rules for the Artist’s Resale Right.
 Given the importance of international art fairs, and the increasing importance of transactions over the internet, this needs clear guidance.